 Chapeltown has an array of interesting eateries, quirky outlets, and several renowned Caribbean take-aways like Dutch Pot.
 Go a little further, and you’ll have an even greater offering in neighbouring Roundhay and Chapel Allerton.

 For drinks, Preston’s pub in Oakwood is the latest addition to the North Bar family.
-Another great place to visit is Wayward, a shop-bar specialising in authentic wine from independent producers, with cheese from George & Joseph and charcuterie from The Reliance.
+Another great place to visit is Wayward, a shop-bar specialising in authentic wine from independent producers, with cheese from George & Joseph.

 The Opposite café on Stainbeck Lane is a must for coffee-lovers, or you can try the alluring House of Koko café (which also runs The Hepworth Wakefield café) for original, tasty brunches.